moeid-jm/BlackJack/README.md

 tried my best to make the game perfect. everything is clear and simple.
-Hope to use the game engine and create a real Black Jack game with GUI
+Hope to use the game engine to create a real Black Jack game with GUI.

 # the benefit of this game:
 - Deck Updating